Answered By: Jennifer Harris Last Updated: Jun 21, 2017 Views: 46

 - Newspaper Source (EBSCO): This database is a collection of full-text local, regional, national and international newspapers.

-- Proquest Historical Newspapers: The New York Times: Full-text of the New York Times from 1852 until three years ago.
+- Proquest Historical Newspaper: The New York Times: Full-text of the New York Times from 1852 until three years ago.
 This database includes the New York Daily Times (1851 - 1857), and the New York Times (1857 up to 3 years ago).

 Please note: The New York Times-Historical and the Wall Street Journal each have their own link on the A-Z Database List.